New York insurance non-renewal

 - Information about the potential for coverage through NYPIUA and C-MAP.

-- If you think the reason for non-renewal is unfair or want a further explanation, please contact your State Farm agent or State Farm directly.
+- If you think the reason for non-renewal is unfair or want a further explanation, please contact your State Farm agent.
 The New York Department of Financial Services has a consumer complaint resource webpage available for additional information.
-The Department may also be contacted at 1-800-342-3736.
+The Department may also be contacted at 800-342-3736800-342-3736.

 You do have options for homeowner's insurance coverage.
 Many insurance companies are licensed to provide homeowners insurance throughout New York, including Metro New York.
 State law requires insurance companies to give you proper notice before non-renewing your policy (45 to 60 days).